Aurielws/bibb-deployment/README.md

 ## How to run this project on your own local computer using the Terminal

-1. Clone this repository
+1. Clone this repository in the desired directory

         git clone git@github.com:aurielws/bibb-deployment.git

-        or
+* or

         git clone https://github.com/Aurielws/bibb-deployment